ivardesign/viva-la-vue-workshop/README.md

 ```html
 <bouncing-ball ballcolor="red"></bouncing-ball>
 ```
-+ Here we would say, “the prop is ballcolor” and “the value is red”
++ Here we would say, “the prop is `ballcolor`” and “the value is 'red'”